wwoods/job_stream/README.md

 Words of Warning
 ----------------

-Sometimes, passing -bind-to-core to mpirun can have a profoundly positive impact on performance.

-fork()ing a child can be difficult in a threaded MPI application.
+fork()ing a child process can be difficult in a threaded MPI application.
 To work around these difficulties, it is suggested that your application use job_stream::invoke (which forwards commands to a properly controlled libexecstream).

 Job and reduction routines MUST be thread safe.
-That is, do NOT create a shared buffer to do your work in as part of the class.
+Job_stream handles most of this for you.
+However, do NOT create a shared buffer in which to do your work as part of a job class.
 If you do, make sure you declare it thread\_local (which requires static).

+If you use checkpoints and your process crashes, it is possible that any activity _outside_ of job_stream will be repeated.
+In other words, if one of your jobs appends content to a file, then that content might appear in the file multiple times.
+The recommended way to get around this is to have your work output to different files, with a unique, deterministic file name for each piece of work that outputs.
+Another approach is to use a reducer which gathers all completed work, and then dumps it all to a file at once in handleDone().

+Sometimes, passing -bind-to-core to mpirun can have a profoundly positive impact on performance.

 Unfriendly Examples